itsjoelha/tp/docs/team/xmtan1.md

     - Helps to standardise level of abstraction in main Duke class and CommandParser classes.
   - Abstracted CommandParser Class function callCommand().
     - Shifted out check and parser functions to manage errors all together instead of within each case.
   - Wrote additional tests for CommandParser
-    - increase coverage from 60 to 70%.
+    - cover invalid inputs, excessive inputs and number error inputs.

 - **Documentation**:
   - User Guide: